Browser user interface

 Since it is now expected that most owners or managers of such devices have access to a computer with a web browser, it is more convenient for both the device manufacturer and the device owner to use a BUI rather than shipping a separate GUI application, which would require installation and updates on one or more computers.
 A web browser provides a much richer interface environment than a command-line interface.

+Outside of device management, one can use a web browser to access email, Gmail being the most well-known example.